dtortosa/genetics_trainability_australia/to_do_combat_genes.md

 - functional tools
     - Regulatory dissection of the severe COVID-19 risk locus introgressed by Neanderthals
 - PRSet: Pathway-based polygenic risk score analyses and software
+- Testing for differences in polygenic scores in the presence of confounding